RPT-Wealthy may defer income, curb some spending after US cliff deal

 Households earning between $500,000 and $1 million would see an average annual tax increase of $14,812, according to the nonpartisan Tax Policy Center.
 That includes an income tax rate increase, the end of the payroll tax reduction, and a 3.8 percent tax on investment income for couples earning $250,000 or more - a surcharge resulting from President Barack Obama's health care reform law.

-While these people may be very well-off by any standard, it does not mean that some are not overstretching their budgets.
+While these people may be very well-off by any standard, it doesn't mean that some aren't overstretching their budgets.
 Many are likely to have bigger mortgages and outsized expenses like private school tuition or multiple homes.

 For those living beyond their means or close to it, such a tax rise could force them to cut spending by selling a holiday home or a yacht or curb dining out at expensive restaurants.